whygukin/Group-9/docs/final.md

 \end{cases}
 $$

 Basically finding the ratio of the policies multiplied by their advantage to see how it performs.
 Then, the algorithm compares it with the lower bound / upper bound changes the algorithm can perform.
 This makes it so the PPO algorithm cannot have a loss that is bigger / less than the desired amount (usually a small amount).
-This makes updating the policy incrementally small potentially taking longer to converge and or find a solution.
+This makes updating the policy incrementally small, potentially taking longer to converge and or find a solution.
 However, it makes the algorithm much more stable in the long run.

-This algorithm works well in Poker Reinforcement Learning because of its slow updating policies making it a stable algorithm.
-But also, it is capable of learning in partially observable environments.

-The PPO algorithm was paired with the open-spiel environment that our TA recommended us for playing card games.
-The open-spiel environment also developed in part with google deepmind, contains universal poker which is a poker-like environment with adjustable parameters to reflect different variations of poker.
-For the PPO algorithm, we set the configurations as follows (similar to Texas Hold'em):

-- Each player starts with 2000 chips
-- 5 players total (1 as the designated agent to learn on PPO, 4 as complete random action agents)
-- Each player inital bets are 50 chips
-- 52 total cards in the deck (all 4 suits, 13 cards in each suit)
-- 3 flipped cards in the beginning, 1 more each after.
-Maxes at 5. (as players continue to bet)
-- Maxmium number total betting rounds cap at 4.

-To learn more about how to play poker: https://bicyclecards.com/how-to-play/texas-holdem-poker.

-The algorithm itself ran with these parameters:

-- 1500000 timesteps
-- 1600 max timesteps per episode
-- 4800 timesteps per batch
-- entropy coeffecient at 0.05
-- clipping at 0.2
-- gamma at 0.99
-- learning rate at 0.001

-Some of these parameters were created by the person who made the base PPO algorithm (which was modified later).
-The 4800 max timesteps per batch, 1600 max timesteps per episode were from the original code.
-Clipping, gamma, learning rate, entropy were all changed afterwards by playing around with the results of the algorithm.
+This algorithm works in Poker Reinforcement Learning because the policy changes are minimal despite the big differences in changes in observation after each action.
+However, this algorithm does not perform well in partially observable environments since PPO needs states and actions to be consistent and less random.
+This makes it so PPO can converge to a policy that nets it the highest reward.
+However, when there is partially observable and imperfect information that adds noise to the algorithm causing it to have a difficult time making the best policy.
+But for perfectly observable environments, PPO should be able to create the most optimal policy over many iterations.

 Another algorithm that we explored was CFR (Counterfactual Regret Minimization).
 Based on our study of various research papers, the three main variants of CFR that are applied to poker are 1.
 CFR-BR (CFR Best Response) 2.
 Vanilla CFR 3.
 CFR+.
 All of these are iterative algorithms for approximating a Nash equilibrium in multi-player zero-sum games.
 On each iteration, the algorithm traverses the entire game tree.
 It computes, for each information set (the decision point for a player when they only know what cards they hold and the betting history), a set of counterfactual values that measure how good each action would have been if we had reached that state more often.
 CFR calculates regret for not having played each action in each state.
 If an action would have led to a better outcome than the action actually taken in the current strategy, the regret for not taking that action goes up.
 If it wouldn’t have helped, the regret does not increase.
 After computing regrets, CFR updates each decision’s policy (the probability distribution over actions) in proportion to the positive regrets.
 Actions that have accumulated more regret in the past have a higher probability of being chosen in future iterations.
 Although CFR updates a current policy each iteration, the final (or running average) strategy across all iterations converges to a Nash equilibrium (in two-player zero-sum games).